|

 Why Present?

 This event invites psychology students to share their insights at the intersection of film and psychology.
 Presenters will gain valuable experience, spark meaningful conversations, and contribute to reducing mental health stigma.
 It's a chance to showcase your work, strengthen your portfolio and CV, and explore how film fosters empathy and challenges perceptions.
-Presenters will receive 2 tickets to the film festival's movie screenings in-person and/or online as an additional benefit.
+Presenters will receive 2 (two) In-Person & Online Screening Passes as an additional benefit.

 How Do I Apply?